 - IT/OT integration is the end state sought by organizations (most commonly, asset-intensive organizations) where instead of a separation of IT and OT as technology areas with different areas of authority and responsibility, there is integrated process and information flow.

-Increasingly, these OT systems rely on IT infrastructure and services, thus increasing the overlap of skills to manage the two and justifying the need for greater involvement in IT.
-One of the big new tasks for IT professionals is to enable IT and OT to work together to maximize business efficiency.
-Cultural and organizational barriers and conflicting goals between IT and OT groups add to the challenges.
+Increasingly, these OT systems rely on IT infrastructure and services, thus increasing the overlap of skills to manage the two and justifying the need for greater collaboration between IT and OT to maximize business efficiency.
+Cultural and organizational barriers and a legacy of conflicting goals between IT and OT groups can add to the challenges.

 3. Uncertain Returns on Investment

-The initial investment needed to implement an IoT ecosystem is one of the biggest challenges slowing IoT adoption.
-The costs are exceeding the expected returns to date.
+As sensors and analytics help companies determine when maintenance or replacement is needed, predictive maintenance emerges as one of the first attractive IoT use cases.
+However, this has decreased since customers found the ROI takes longer than expected.
+The initial investment needed to implement an IoT ecosystem is one of the biggest challenges slowing IoT adoption often due to costs exceeding the expected returns to date.